alessandrorods/url-shortener/README.md

 ```

 ## Shortening algorithm
-Some alternatives are possible to generate the a short code for each URL.
-The main question about shortening algorithm is the collision probability, that can be generate a existing code.
+Some alternatives are possible to generate a short code for each URL.
+The main question about shortening algorithm is the collision probability.
+A collision occours when algoritm generates a existing code, it will be made a conflict into url resolution.

-The algorithm uses a library called nanoid that have a smaller probability of duplicate IDs.
+On this application, shortening algorithm uses a library called [nanoid](https://www.npmjs.com/package/nanoid) that have a smaller probability of duplicate IDs.
-Using a short ID with 10 bytes, and generating 1000 short URLs per hour, we have:
+For example, using a short ID with 10 characters and generating 1000 short URLs per hour, we have the following collision probability:

 ```
 ~17 years or 152M IDs needed, in order to have a 1% probability of at least one collision.